-Bloody show is thick vaginal discharge that contains mucus and blood from the cervix.
-It usually occurs in late pregnancy, as the body prepares for labor.
+Bloody show usually occurs in late pregnancy, as the body prepares for labor.
+It is a thick vaginal discharge that contains mucus and blood from the cervix.

 Vaginal discharge is a common symptom throughout pregnancy.
 Fluctuations in a woman’s hormone levels can cause changes in the consistency, amount, and appearance of vaginal discharge.